This is a comprehensive guide to criminal procedural law.

 An investigation is a process of finding the existence or the non-existence of a certain fact.

 This is a very important step in criminal justice.
 It forms the basis of other steps.
-This step begins immediately when the police officer or any bodies vested with powers to investigate, receive information concerning the commission of a certain offense.
+This step begins immediately when the police officer or any bodies vested with powers to investigate, receives information concerning the commission of a certain offense.

-Investigate is the basis of the prosecution.
+Investigating is the basis of the prosecution.
 It enables police officers to get suspects, relevant witnesses, and shreds of evidence.

 It facilitates other steps in criminal justice like arrest and search.

-Activities Involved in Investigation
+Activities Involved in the Investigation

 Interrogation refers to the process of asking questions to a person for the purpose of finding the truth about something.